VictorRosales19/data_curation/DATA_CURATION.md

 For questions, please use the repo issue tracker or contact the repository owner.

 The data in this repository comes from public sources; check the data providers' license terms.
 Clarify licensing before reuse.

 ---

+## Note on Data Use & Redistribution

+This curated dataset includes raw trip data from Metro Bike Share (Los Angeles) and Capital Bikeshare (Washington, D.C.), combined with weather and U.S. Census demographic data.

+- Metro Bike Share data: redistribution and reuse are subject to Metro’s Terms of Use.
+Users of this dataset are responsible for verifying and complying with those terms before any public redistribution or commercial use.
+Please review [Metro - Terms and conditions] (https://bikeshare.metro.net/terms-and-conditions/)

+- Capital Bikeshare data: redistribution and reuse are subject to Capital License Agreement.
+Users of this dataset are responsible for verifying and complying with those terms before any public redistribution.
+Capital license agreement allows to include the data as source material, in analyses, report, or studies pushblised or distributed for non-comercial purposes.
+Please review [Capital - Data License Agreement] (https://capitalbikeshare.com/data-license-agreement)

+- Open-Meteo weather data: redistribution and reuse are under CC BY 4.0; users must provide attribution.
+Users of this dataset are responsible for verifying and complying with those terms before any public redistribution or commercial use.
+Please review [Terms of use] (https://open-meteo.com/en/terms)

+- U.S. Census ACS data: This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.
+Users of this dataset are responsible for verifying and complying with those terms before any public redistribution or commercial use.
+Please review [Terms of Service] (https://www.census.gov/data/developers/about/terms-of-service.html)

+---